GfSE/SAF-Specification/stakeholders.md

 * Which SW interfaces are necessary?

   ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
-* Which Stakeholder are relevant to the system and might impose requirements?
+* Which Stakeholders are relevant to the system and might impose requirements?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?